eelcovdw/mono-MusicXML-dataset/README.md

 # IMPORTANT

-Musescore had to remove their public API in 2018, and I don't have permission to distribute this dataset myself.
+Musescore disabled their public API in 2018, and I don't have permission to distribute this dataset myself.
 This dataset is no longer available.

 # MuseScore Monophonic MusicXML Dataset
 This repository contains the instructions to downloading the dataset used in [Optical Music Recognition with Convolutional Sequence-to-Sequence Models](https://arxiv.org/abs/1707.04877).
 The dataset contains approximately 17.000 monophonic scores, divided over a train, validation, and evaluation set.